jakewelde/jakewelde.github.io/_pages/about.md

         <td>January 2024</td>
         <td>
-            I was invited to give a talk at the 2024 Joint Mathematics Meeting in San Francisco in the special session on "Geometry and Symmetry in Differential Equations, Control, and Applications".
+            I was invited to give a talk at the 2024 Joint Mathematics Meetings in San Francisco in the special session on "Geometry and Symmetry in Differential Equations, Control, and Applications".
         </td>